ex280rakesh/sftpdemo/README.md

 > kubectl get all --namespace sftpbatchjob-ns

-ssm:GetParameter
+Monitor for job completion and view the results via pod logs.

+> kubectl logs pod/sftp-batch-job-28123515-blc4n --namespace sftpbatchjob-ns

 **DISCLAIMER:** The code shared here may not follow the security best practices.
 This is a tested and working code used in the blog.
 Use with proper due diligence.
 Not for Production use.
+Please perform necessary cleanup via Stack deletion to avoid recurring costs.